DavidK0/YOLOv8-SKU110K-Test/README.md

 # Hyperparameter tuning #
 My first attempt at hyperparameter tuning was to use [Ray Tune](https://docs.ray.io/en/latest/tune/index.html), a hyperparameter tuning library with integration with YOLOv8.
 Unfortunately, I was unable to overcome a [techincal issue related to job creation](https://github.com/ray-project/ray/issues/21994).
 Instead, I performed my own hyperparameter tuning by using `Train_YOLOv8.py`.
-I randomly searched 8 hyperparameter values and ran 35 trials, each up to 15 epochs long.
+Starting with a pre-trained nano-sized YOLOv8 model, I randomly searched 8 hyperparameter values and ran 35 trials, each up to 15 epochs long.
 35 trials at 15 epochs each is not a very in-depth hyperparameter search, but it is enough to see the effects of the hyperparameters.
 Using CUDA on an Nvidia GeForce RTX 3060 hyperparameter tuning took 4.1 hours.
 The hyperparameters that I searched, their search ranges, and the best found values are listed below.
 |Parameter            |Range      |Best   |
 |---------------------|-----------|-------|
 |Initial learning rate|.00001 - .1|0.098  |